rghvv/Heart-Disease-Prediction/README.md

 * Scale some columns with scalable columns, such as 'age', 'chol', 'oldpeak', 'thalach', 'trestbps', 'chol'.
 * Split dataset into 80% training and 20% testing.

+A correlation matrix and historgrams of the distributions of attributes are also generated.

 ## Machine Learning Algorithms

 The machine learning algorithms with their accuracies are: